Fansana/floofstation1/Resources/ServerInfo/SpaceLaw/SpaceLaw.md

 To unlawfully confine or restrict the free movement of a sophont against their will.
 Code.-208-Charge: 8 Minutes

-### Sexual Harassment
-To sexually harass, attempt to coerce into sexual relations, or effect unwanted sexual contact with an unwilling sophont.
-Code.-217-Charge: 6 minutes

 ### Endangerment
 To recklessly abandon obligations involving the continued well-being and/or protection of life and property, through malpractice, action, or inaction.
 Code.-213-Charge: 4 Minutes